picoCTF/start-problem-dev/topics/create-a-challenge.md

 # Creating a challenge

+This is an outline of a problem creation process that works and includes some of the needs we have for picoCTF (like filling out the Use of Work form).
+This is just a suggestion, feel free to develop challenges however feels right to you!

 - Get an idea for a challenge
 - Reach out to us via [email](mailto:other@picoctf.org)
 - Create a **private** GitHub repository for your challenge(s)